shtayeb/RssFeed/Readme.md

 ## TODO

 ### Not Started

-- Create feed follow/unfollow CRUD
+- [] Create feed follow/unfollow CRUD
+- [] Create a new post card
+- [] Make the post scrapping more generic to cover more xml formats
-- Email notification for your feed - when new post is added
+- [] Email notification for your feed - when new post is added
-- User followings feeds page
+- [] User followings feeds page
-- /user/feeds scoped to the user
+- [] /user/feeds scoped to the user
+- [] Verify new users email

 ### Done
 - [x] Pagination for posts list page